RustFestEU/blog.rustfest.eu/_posts/2016-07-08-this-week-in-rustfest-5-we-are-rust-capital-please-stay-tuned.md

 ## Berlin, Capital of the Rust Community

 A short while back the Rust Community Team ran a survey asking the participants about all sorts of things.
 Among others they asked about the demographics, where someone is living and that sort of thing.
-Just one day [after last weeks TWIRF](http://localhost:4000/blog/this-week-in-rustfest-4-closing-cfp-call-for-mentors) they [published the results on the rust blog](http://blog.rust-lang.org/2016/06/30/State-of-Rust-Survey-2016.html).
+Just one day [after last weeks TWIRF](http://localhost:4000/blog/this-week-in-rustfest-4-closing-cfp-call-for-mentors) they [published the results on the Rust blog](http://blog.rust-lang.org/2016/06/30/State-of-Rust-Survey-2016.html).
 With some remarkable results: a third of participants (1000 of 3000) said they are living in Europe and a whopping 40% **want a conference to take place in Berlin**.
 Whooot?

 ![Demographics](/assets/posts/twirf-5-locations.png)